Premier Events

 Stewards' Challenge Cup

-Open Men's Four Oars (M4-)
+Premier Open Four Oars (O4-)

-This is the top event for Men's Coxless Fours.
+This is the top event for Open Coxless Fours.
 It was Instituted in 1841, and is subject to the same rules as The Grand Challenge Cup.
 Until 1873 this event was for fours with coxswain.

 Town Challenge Cup

-Open Women's Four Oars (W4-)
+Premier Women's Four Oars (W4-)

 This event was inaugurated in 2017 for Women's Coxless Fours, in line with World Championship and Olympic practice, and with similar rules to The Remenham Challenge Cup.